beaconny-net/beaconny.net/projects/interface-research-lab/index.md

 #### Community Cloud

 Provide cloud computing servers that can be accessed for free by the community to provide a local data center for learning, development, and hosting of digital community resources such as website hosting, forums, social networks, and media storage.
-This this end, it would be beneficial to have access to a symmetrical, high-speed Internet connection.
+The space will need access to a symmetrical, high-speed Internet connection.

+#### Community Goods

+Establish relationships with local businesses to showcase and sell locally-designed/fabricated goods, and to furnish these businesses with digital services and goods (e.g. wooden signs, lamps, accessories (e.g. condiment caddies), furniture).

+#### Plastic Waste Recycling

+Following the [Precious Plastic](http://preciousplastic.com/) model, collect and grind plastic waste for use with injection molding, extrusion, and sheet press machines to create useful new and replacement products.
+This effort would help develop a communal understanding of the process and benefits of recycling while eliminating material from the waste stream and facilitating a sense of shared contribution and investment.

 #### Emergency Response / PPE

-The flexible fabrication capabilities can be used to produce protective equipment and other necessary resources in times of need.
+The digital services and fabrication capabilities can be used to produce protective equipment and other necessary resources in times of need.

 ### Potential library focus

+Libraries are a critical community resource ...

 ### Timeline